rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/0-2-hierarchy-of-sets.md

 <!-- ======================================================================= -->
 ## remarks

+Note that the definition of a hierarchy does not cover the process of forming the sets it contains.
+It merely describes how these need to be related with each other.
+That is, the subsets of the hierarchy's root may be formed in any number of different ways.
+Hence, further aspects need to be taken into account in order to choose one method over the other.

 **CLARIFICATION**
-The root set (r in P) of a hierarchy `H := (V,P)` is equal to V. Because of that, a hierarchy's root set is the largest set (i.e. in terms of number of elements) in P.
+The root set `(r in P)` of a hierarchy `H := (V,P)` is equal to `V`.
+Because of that, a hierarchy's root set is the largest set (i.e. in terms of number of elements) in `P`.

-That is because (1) V is the union of all sets in P (i.e. V := E(P)), and (2) any other set (s in P) is a strict subset to the root set (r in P).
+That is because (1) `V` is the union of all sets in `P` (i.e. `V := E(P)`), and (2) any other set `(s in P)` is a strict subset to the root (since the setup would otherwise have more than one root).

 **CLARIFICATION**
-Two hierarchy instances are disjoint, if their root sets are disjoint.
-(The focus here is on two hierarchy entities, i.e. two separate setups).
+Two hierarchy instances `H1` and `H2` are disjoint, if their roots are disjoint.
+(The focus here is on two entities, i.e. two separate setups).

-Note that, if root set `r1` is disjoint to `r2`, then any subset `s1` of `r1` is disjoint to any subset `s2` of `r2`.
+Note that, if root `r1` of `H1` is disjoint to `r2` of `H2`,
+then any subset `s1` of `r1` is disjoint to any subset `s2` of `r2`.

 **CLARIFICATION**
-Any subset of a hierarchy `H := (V,P)` (i.e. more accurately any subset of `P`), in general represents a forest of hierarchies.
+Any subset of a hierarchy `H := (V,P)` (i.e. more accurately any subset of `P`), corresponds with a forest of hierarchies.

-Note however that, under certain circumstances (i.e. the hierarchy's root set is included), the subset will itself be a hierarchy.
+Note that the subset of a hierarchy will itself be a hierarchy, if the hierarchy's root is included.